MiguelHigueraDev/discord-card-react/README.md

   // If set to "activity", the behavior is the same as default
-  // If set to "spotify", the Spotify card will be given priority over the Game card priority="none" spotify={{
+  // If set to "spotify", the Spotify card will be given priority over the Game card priority="none"
+  // Maximum number of activities displayed at the same time (default: 1) maxActivities="1" spotify={{
     show: true,
     title: "Listening to Spotify",